ryanboldi/ryanboldi.github.io/projects/robot-arm.md

 subtitle: Using symbolic regression to control a robot's arm.
 ---

+This is a project attempting to create a robotic arm that can follow a user given trajectory.
+Instead of doing some complex math to figure out exactly how the different arm segments should move, I will attempt to use Genetic Evolution to evolve a good controller for the robot arm.

 [Run the project in your browser](https://ryanboldi.github.io/RobotArm/)

 (Start drawing at the tip of the robot's arm and release mouse at the end of the path)